kubernetes/autoscaler/vertical-pod-autoscaler/enhancements/8515-support-custom-request-to-limit-ratio/README.md

-# AEP-XXX: Add support for setting a custom request-to-limit ratio at the VPA object level
+# AEP-8515: Add support for setting a custom request-to-limit ratio at the VPA object level

 <!-- toc -->
 - [Summary](#summary)